Perpetually Fair Assignments Via Balanced Sequences of Permutations: Abstract

 \section{Abstract}

-There is a set of $n$ indivisible items (or chores), and a set of $n$ players.
+There is a set of $n$ indivisible items (goods or chores), and a set of $n$ players.
 Each day, a single item should be assigned to each player.
+Assignments based on latin squares guarantee fairness after every $n$ days; our goal is to ensure fairness after every single day.

-We want to ensure that all players feel that they have been treated fairly, not only after the last day, but after every single day.
-We present two 'balance' conditions on sequences of permutations.
-One condition can always be satisfied, but is arguably too weak; a second condition is strong, and can be satisfied for all $n\leq 11$, but cannot be satisfied for some larger values of $n$, including all $n>61$.
+We present two 'balance' conditions on latin squares.
+Informally, a latin square is balanced if its top rows and leftmost columns contain all $n$ labels; this ensures that all $n$ players receive one of the top items in one of the early days.
+One such condition can always be satisfied, but is arguably too weak; a second condition is strong, and can be satisfied for all $n\leq 12$, but cannot be satisfied for some larger values of $n$, including all $n>108$.

-We then relate the 'balance' condition to the requirement that the cumulative assignment is \emph{proportional up to one item (PROP1)}, where proportionality holds in a strong ordinal sense --- for every valuations that are consistent with the item ranking.
-We present a third balance condition that implies ordinal PROP1.
-We show that a sequence guaranteeing this balance condition exists for all $n\leq 12$, but might not exist when $n=6k$ for any $k\geq 19$.
+We show that the second balance condition guarantees that the cumulative assignment is always \emph{proportional up to one item (PROP1)}, where proportionality holds in a strong ordinal sense --- for every valuations that are consistent with the item ranking.

-Finally, we present a fourth, weaker balance condition on a sequence, that guarantees ordinal proportionality up to two items (PROP2).
-Whether or not this condition can be satisfied for all $n$ remains an open question.
+Finally, we present a weaker balance condition on a sequence, that guarantees ordinal proportionality up to two items (PROP2).
+Whether or not this condition can be satisfied for all $n$ remains an open question. \\ ~\\ \emph{This is the full version of a paper accepted to SAGT 2026 conference.}